swtcpro/jingtum-lib-csharp/docs/docs.md

 ## References
 * WebSocket4Net (https://github.com/kerryjiang/WebSocket4Net) The jingtum-lib-csharp library is based on the ws protocol to connect with jingtum system.
-* Portable.BouncyCastle (http://www.bouncycastle.org/csharp/) The jingtum-lib-csharp libray local sign depends on ECDSA signature.
+* Portable.BouncyCastle (http://www.bouncycastle.org/csharp/) The jingtum-lib-csharp library local sign depends on ECDSA signature.
 * Newtonsoft.Json (https://github.com/JamesNK/Newtonsoft.Json) The json string format is used to communite with jingtum system.

 ## Models